-1 Service is able to say that the service will generate a cost coverage of 115.1% for the 2 year.
+Service is able to say that the service will generate a cost coverage of 115.1% for the 1 2 year.
 USPS-T-1, last line of Workpaper, page 2 of 4.
-3 I recalculate below the cost caused by the experiment with one change from Dr. 4 O'Hara -- attribution to Manual Delivery Confirmation, where the Commission has said it 5 belongs, of the increase in the non-electronic portion of Manual Delivery Confirmation 6 cost resulting from the volume stimulation caused by the zero price experiment: 7 Lost revenue from foregone sales at \$0.40.....\$1,332,998; (a) (b) 8 Half the cost of informing customers.....\$ 75.000: 9 (c) Non-electronic Manual Delivery Confirmation cost caused 10 by the experiment......\$6,598,174; Total cost "caused by" the experiment to be borne by 11 (d) 12 Manual Delivery Confirmation......\$8.006.172.
-13 The difference between these numbers and Dr. O'Hara's approach is in line item (c), 14 which I have attributed to Manual Delivery Confirmation, as required by Commission 15 precedent, and which Dr. O'Hara has attributed to Priority Mail.
-This is an economic 16 cost "caused" by the experiment and properly attributable to Manual Delivery 17 Confirmation.
+I recalculate below the cost caused by the experiment with one change from Dr. 3 4 O'Hara -- attribution to Manual Delivery Confirmation, where the Commission has said it 5 belongs, of the increase in the non-electronic portion of Manual Delivery Confirmation 6 cost resulting from the volume stimulation caused by the zero price experiment: Lost revenue from foregone sales at \$0.40.....\$1,332,998; 7 (a) 8 (b) Half the cost of informing customers.....\$ 75,000; 9 (c) Non-electronic Manual Delivery Confirmation cost caused 10 Total cost "caused by" the experiment to be borne by Manual Delivery Confirmation......\$8,006,172.
+11 (d) 12 The difference between these numbers and Dr. O'Hara's approach is in line item (c), 13 14 which I have attributed to Manual Delivery Confirmation, as required by Commission precedent, and which Dr. O'Hara has attributed to Priority Mail.
+This is an economic 15 16 cost "caused" by the experiment and properly attributable to Manual Delivery 17 Confirmation.
 That contrasts with Dr. O'Hara's unexplained decision to depart from 18 Commission precedent and attribute it instead to Priority Mail.
-19 Dr. O'Hara also inexplicably shifted \$1,153,043 (3,332,494 times \$0.346) of the 20 non-electronic component of the cost of Manual Delivery Confirmation to Priority Mail 21 and away from Manual Delivery Confirmation.
-This is the cost of the Manual Delivery 22 Confirmation transactions that would have taken place and that would have been borne 23 by the service in the absence of the experiment, but which, as a result only of the appears to be that the announcement of a price experiment for a service "causes" costs to move from that service to another class of service to be recovered by other customers.
+19 Dr. O'Hara also inexplicably shifted \$1,153,043 (3,332,494 times \$0.346) of the non-electronic component of the cost of Manual Delivery Confirmation to Priority Mail 20 21 and away from Manual Delivery Confirmation.
+This is the cost of the Manual Delivery 22 Confirmation transactions that would have taken place and that would have been borne 23 by the service in the absence of the experiment, but which, as a result only of the proposed free offering, simply disappears as a Manual Delivery Confirmation cost and 24 25 then, supposedly, rematerializes as a cost of Priority Mail.
+On its face, the rationale appears to be that the announcement of a price experiment for a service "causes" costs to move from that service to another class of service to be recovered by other customers.